Is it going to snow and can we trust weather warnings on socials?

 Where is the snowiest place in the UK?

 These are the Top 10 places in the UK that get snow, according to The Met Office.
-It's all down to how many days a year, on average, snow falls there.
+It's all down to how many days a year, on average, snow is lying on the ground at 9am.

 Is it going to snow this week?

 It’s always worth looking for verified accounts when you want information on a specific subject.
-The thought of getting your sledge out of the shed for some winter fun can be exciting - but make sure you’ve done your proper weather research first to avoid disappointment!
+The thought of snow in May can be intriguing - but make sure you’ve done your proper weather research first to avoid disappointment!

 Not sure if the news you’re seeing on social media is true or false?
 Can you always tell if the things you see online are real or fake?
 Learn how to get the other side of the story with our quizzes, videos and explainers.